siphemkngwn/hy/README.md

 <<<<<<< HEAD
 - **Language**: Submissions must be in Python; however, R, and MATLAB submissions are no longer acceptable.
 Python is recommended to facilitate baseline comparisons.
 =======
-- **Language**: Submissions must be in Python; however, R submissions are also accepted.
+- **Language**: Submissions must be in Python; R submissions are also no longer accepted.
 Python is recommended to facilitate baseline comparisons.
-We are no longer accepting the Matlab submissions.
+We are no longer accepting the Matlab submissions as well.
->>>>>>> 70c1073fff5cb410fab895f562d0334d968c9cef

 #### Code Validity